 Shannen’s Dream Scholarship

-The Shannen’s Dream Scholarship is a $2500 award to assist First Nations youth with post-secondary education costs (university, college, trades).
+The Shannen’s Dream Scholarship is an award to assist First Nations youth with post-secondary education costs (university, college, trades).
 As a “pay-it-forward” scholarship, winners must make a fair and measurable contribution to the Shannen’s Dream campaign or related First Nations initiative as a condition of receiving the award.
 The Shannen’s Dream Scholarship is made possible by a generous donation from the Collure family from Richmond Hill, Ontario.